juxor/afaq/markdown/secI3.md

 interest is universal, meaning that everyone would be interested in maximising his or her liberty, and so would be unlikely to allow inequalities to develop which threatened that liberty.
-It would be in the interests of communes and syndicates which to share with others instead of charging high prices for them as they may find themselves boycotted by others, and so denied the advantages of social co-operation.
+It would be in the interests of communes and syndicates to share with others instead of charging high prices for them as they may find themselves boycotted by others, and so denied the advantages of social co-operation.
 Moreover, they may be subject to such activities themselves and so it would wise for them to remember to _"treat others as you would like them to treat you under similar circumstances."_ As anarchism will never come about unless people desire it and start to organise their own